 Two questions in the post-test were about this performance indicator.
-On average, 39% of the students answered the questions correctly, implying an unsatisfactory assessment for this indicator.
-However, 75% of the students that completed the survey gave this indicator a satisfactory grade and 25% gave a developing grade.
-Since there is a discrepancy, the Assessment Committee decided to analyze material from the first exam of the Operations Research (SICI 4028) course.
+On average, 50% of the students answered the questions correctly, implying a developing assessment for this indicator.
+All of the students that completed the survey gave this indicator a satisfactory grade.
+Since there is a discrepancy, the Assessment Committee decided to analyze material from the Operations Research (SICI 4028) course.
 The mean grade of all students in two sections of the Operations Research course on this first test was 72.5%.
 The committee concluded that the achievement level for this performance indicator is met.